Permanent Residency Through Employment

 With your employment based visa, you can lawfully enter the country and then you must maintain legal status while in the United States.
 This allows you to remain legally in the United States until the expiration date of your visa as shown on your I-94.

 Mitchell & Serrano provides expert immigration advice and total dedication to our clients.
-As Global Business Immigration Lawyers, clients include employers and businesses, academics, scientists, artists and athletes seeking immigrant visas.
-The firm represents many seeking an EB-1 visa, an L visa and an EB-2 for business start-ups.
+As Global Business Immigration Lawyers, clients generally include employers, academics, scientists, artists and athletes seeking visas.
+Likewise, the firm represents many seeking an EB-1 visa, an L visa and an EB-2 for business start-ups.
 We are closely monitoring President Biden’s immigration reform plan and provides frequent updates on this website.

 - E-1 Treaty Trader